lbertrand417/IGD301-blog/content/blog/lab1.md

 The problem is that I can't find the folder where the html pages are supposed to be.
 I added the line publishDir = "docs" but no file appears in the folder.
 I must have made a mistake somewhere but at the time of writing I have not yet solved the problem.

+Update: Well I was a little bit stupid, I was trying to create the files using the "hugo server -D" command instead of the "hugo" command.
+Nevermind, now it works.
+I created a git with the docs folder and now you can admire this wonderful blog!

 ## Setup Unity

 This part is easier because I already used Unity for old projects.
 Wait, did you say easier?
 Well, I didn't count on the fact that I don't have any more space on my computer and that the version we have to use is not the same as in the other courses!
 Good good good....
 I leave you I must go to free up some space on my computer.

+[1 week later]

+I'm back!
+Finally I have enough space (and an internet connection) so I managed to download the correct Unity version.
+Nothing much to say about it so let's meet again in the next post to create our first project!